SeisSol/SeisSol/Documentation/physical-models.rst

 Elastic
 ^^^^^^^

-This is the standard model in SeisSol and implements isotropic elastic materials.
+This is the standard model in SeisSol and it implements isotropic elastic materials.
 The constitutive behaviour is :math:`\sigma =  \lambda tr(\epsilon) I + 2\mu \epsilon` with
 stress :math:`\sigma` and strain :math:`\epsilon`.
 Elastic materials can be extended to elastoplastic materials (see :ref:`tpv-13`).